1

 • Politicians: Living voters vote more than dead ones

-• Public: Gets paid $0.20 to click a button
+• The public: Gets paid $0.20 to click a button

 Returns